columbia-it/django-jsonapi-training/docs/oauth2.md

 *ID tokens* contain information that identifies the user to the client app and are only made available if using the Open ID Connect (OIDC) profile (with `openid` scope, described below).
-In general, the client app does not know who their user is, since the *Access Token* is an opaque object.
+In general, the client app does not know who their user is, since the *Access Token* is an opaque object; the ID Token (or Userinfo endpoint) discloses that information.
+(As such, one should be careful when provisioning a client app in the AS to be allowed to request the **openid** scope.)

 ### Scopes

 Scopes are *requested* by a registered Client app.
-They are *granted* (and possibly *down-scoped* for so-called Enterprise Scopes) by the OAuth 2.0 Authorization Server (AS).
+They are *granted* by the OAuth 2.0 Authorization Server (AS).
 Scopes are then validated by the Resource Server based on the `access_token` provided in the Authorization Bearer header of the HTTP request.
 The set of scopes "in" the